 Following a further appeal brought by the Company before the Council of State (Consiglio di Stato), the latter, on April 5, 2018 suspended the TAR Lazio Decision on the Excluded Tenders.
-Both the execution of the TAR Lazio Decision on the Excluded Tenders and its effects (including with respect to the enforcement of the performance bonds) are suspended and the hearing on the merit of the Company's appeal is scheduled on June 28, 2018. .
+Both the execution of the TAR Lazio Decision on the Excluded Tenders and its effects (including with respect to the enforcement of the performance bonds) have been suspended by the Council of State with decision dated June 19, 2018, pending the decision of the European Court of Justice on a case brought before it by the TAR Piemonte seeking to qualify the antitrust infringement as gross negligence ("errore grave commesso nell'esercizio dell'attività professionale") pursuant to the Former Code on Public Procurement.
 Neither of the Excluded Tenders generate revenue for the Group or are included in the Company's backlog.
 Moreover, the Company has never operated in the barracks cleaning market segment and, with respect to services in the hospital services sector, the Company currently operates with various counterparts and pursuant to various existing contractual relationships, including the CONSIP Mies conventions, conventions with regional authorities or pursuant to contracts awarded directly by clients.
 CONSIP's decision does not prohibit the Company from participating in and winning future tenders arranged by CONSIP or, more generally, arranged by public authorities.
 On-going tender procedures remain valid.
-[In addition, concurrently with the notification described above, the Company received official approval from CONSIP to enter into two contracts from the "Mies 2" tender awarding an integrated multi-services technology contract, including the supply of electricity for buildings used by the public health authorities (the individual contracts have a duration of 5/7 years, at the discretion of the individual authorities, from the activation of the applicable supply, subject to a maximum supply to be provided by the Company for the relevant period equal to €209 million).
+[In addition, concurrently with the notification described above, the Company received official approval from CONSIP to enter into two contracts from the "Mies 2" tender awarding an integrated multi-services technology contract, including the supply of electricity for buildings used by the public health authorities (the individual contracts have a duration of 5/7 years, at the discretion of the individual authorities, from the activation of the applicable supply, subject to a maximum supply to be provided by the Company for the relevant period equal to €251 million).
 The Mies2 contracts were finally entered into by the Company on September 20, 2017.
-In addition, the Company has not received any notice of exclusion in connection with the FM4 Tender (described below)]
+In addition, the Company has not received any notice of exclusion in connection with the FM4 Tender (described below).